Zukkari/testing-template/readme.md

   public void mockSize() {
     // java.util.List is an interface with more than 10 methods List<Object> list = mock(List.class);
-    when(list.size()).thenReturn(0);
+    // when size() is called on the mock object, then it should return 0 when(list.size()).thenReturn(0);
     assertEquals(0, list.size());
   }